dorl12/super-post-app/README.md

 Open with Android Studio code.<br />
 Run the program using `npm start`.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.<br />
-To run the full Super Post app, please run this React client and the REST API server.
+In order to run the full Super Post app, please run this React client and the REST API server.